 The University of Texas at Dallas

-Spatial statistics, probability theory, public health
+Spatial statistics, probability theory, health geography

 Master of Arts